earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-10/in-class/2016-12-06-api02-get-started-r.md

 ## Download data with RCurl

-Next, we will use functions in the `getURL()` function housed in the RCurl package to download data from a Princeton University data website.
+Next, we will use the `RCurl::getURL()` function to download data from a Princeton University data website.

+<i class="fa fa-lightbulb-o" aria-hidden="true"></i> **Data Tip:** The syntax
+`package::functionName()` is a common way to tell R to use a function from a particular package.
+In the example above: we specify that we are using getURL() from the RCurl package using the syntax: `RCurl::getURL()`.
+This syntax is not necessary to call getURL UNLESS there is another `getURL()` function available in your `R` session.
+{: .notice--success}

 ## Access birthrate data using getURL

 Birth rate data for several countries are available via a
 <a href="http://data.princeton.edu/wws509/datasets" target="_blank">Princeton University data website</a>.

-### About the birth rate data
+The birth rate data show how much effort went into considering family planning

-The birth rate data show how much effort went into considering family planning efforts that were in place to attempt to reduce birth rates in various countries.
+efforts that were in place to attempt to reduce birth rates in various countries.
 The outcome variable is the associated percent decline in birth rate by country over 10 years.
 An excerpt from the website where we are getting the data is below.

 >Here are the famous program effort data from Mauldin and Berelson.
-This extract consist of observations on an index of social setting, an index of family planning effort, and the percent decline in the crude birth rate (CBR) between 1965 and 1975, for 20 countries in Latin America.
+These data consist of observations on an index of social setting, an index of family planning effort, and the percent decline in the crude birth rate (CBR) between 1965 and 1975, for 20 countries in Latin America.